bright/new-www/content/jobs/fullstack-developer.md

 * strong problem solving attitude and open mind
 * positive approach to work and new challenges
 * advanced level of English (written and spoken)

+## we would also appreciate if you have

+* familiarity with AWS or other Cloud providers
+* experience with development in React

 ## how we work